tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/最佳实践/如何群发祝福短信_intl_en.md

      </tr>
 </table>
 4. Click **OK**.
- Waiting for body template review.
+ Wait for body template review.
 The body template will be available only after its status changes to **approved**.

 <span id="Step3"></span>
 ## Step 3.
 Send SMS
 Before sending an SMS, you need to confirm that both the SMS signature and body template have been approved.
-You can send an SMS through the console or API.
+You can send an SMS through the console or [API](https://intl.cloud.tencent.com/document/product/382/34859).
 This document uses the console as an example.

 1. Log in to the [SMS Console](https://console.cloud.tencent.com/smsv2).
 2. Select **Mainland China SMS** > **Bulk SMS** on the left sidebar and click **Create Bulk SMS Task**.